Last updated: January 5, 2022

 KDP Print minimum and maximum pricing

-Of course, you can’t sell your paperback for less than it costs to print it, so Amazon calculates that number for you.
+Of course, you can’t sell a print book for less than it costs to print it, so Amazon calculates that number for you.
 The formula for this is:

 Printing cost / 60% (royalty rate) = minimum list price.
 As you see above for Trials and Trails, that number is:

 - $4.19 / 60% = $6.98.

 Always keep in mind that your price must not be higher in any other sales channel.
 For example, if you sell your book on your website it must be the same price you list it for on Amazon.

 Expanded distribution royalties are lower

 Expanded distribution is when Amazon makes your book available to other online retailers via their relationship with Ingram, the parent company of IngramSpark.
 This is optional, but it can’t already be distributed by another company (typically, for self-publishers, this is going to be IngramSpark).

 Trials and Trails, for example, is ineligible because we used IngramSpark to offer the book for pre-order.
 The book remains there for distribution to other online retailers.

 Books that are eligible for expanded distribution receive a royalty of 40%.
 Ingram needs to be compensated for making your book available to their network of retailers (BN.com, for example).
-Again, this is for paperbacks, not eBooks.
+Again, this is for print books, not eBooks.

 The cost to buy author copies of your book